nginx/unit-docs/source/configuration.rst

    # curl -X PUT -d '"applications/blogs"' --unix-socket /path/to/control.unit.sock \
           http://localhost/config/listeners/127.0.0.1:8300/pass

-However, mind that the first command replaces the *entire* listener, dropping any other options you could have configured, whereas the second one replaces only the :samp:`pass` value and leaves other options intact.
+However, the first command replaces the *entire* listener, dropping any other options you could have configured, whereas the second one replaces only the :samp:`pass` value and leaves other options intact.

 .. nxt_details:: Examples
    :hash: conf-examples